Swindon Borough Council

 Swindon Borough Council is the local authority of the Borough of Swindon in the ceremonial county of Wiltshire, England.
 It was founded in 1974 as Thamesdown Borough Council, and was a lower-tier district council until 1997.
-In 1997 it was renamed Swindon Borough Council and became a unitary authority, being a district council which also performs the functions of a county council; it is independent from Wiltshire Council, the unitary authority which administers the rest of the county.
+In 1997 it was renamed Swindon Borough Council and became a unitary authority, being a district council which also performs the functions of a county council; it is separate from Wiltshire Council, the unitary authority which administers the rest of the county.

-The council has been under Labour majority control since 2023.
+The council has been under no overall control since 2026.
+The Conservatives are the largest party and run the council as a minority administration.
 It is based at the Civic Offices on Euclid Street.

 History

 The town of Swindon was made a municipal borough in 1900 as a merger of the two urban districts of Old Swindon and New Swindon.
 Swindon was then governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Swindon', generally known as the corporation, town council or borough council.

-That first borough of Swindon and its council were abolished in 1974 under the Local Government Act 1972.
-Its area was merged with the neighbouring Highworth Rural District to become a new non-metropolitan district called Thamesdown.
+That first borough of Swindon, and its council, was abolished in 1974 under the Local Government Act 1972, when its area was merged with the neighbouring Highworth Rural District to become a new non-metropolitan district called Thamesdown.
 Thamesdown was given borough status from its creation, allowing the chair of the council to take the title of mayor.
 Thamesdown Borough Council was a lower-tier district council, with Wiltshire County Council providing county-level services in the borough.

 On 1 April 1997 Thamesdown was made a unitary authority, making it administratively independent from Wiltshire County Council.
 The way the change was implemented was to create a new non-metropolitan county called Thamesdown covering the same area as the borough, but with no separate county council.
 Instead, the existing borough council took on county council functions, making it a unitary authority.
 In June 1996, during the transition period to becoming a unitary authority, the council passed an order that the borough and the new non-metropolitan county would both be renamed Swindon with effect from 1 April 1997 as well.
 Swindon remains part of the ceremonial county of Wiltshire for the purposes of lieutenancy.